 Types of digital asset management

-DAM systems offer a range of capabilities that support various marketing practices.
+Different systems offer a range of DAM capabilities that support various marketing practices and project management workflows.
 Understanding the challenges that marketing teams need to solve will help brands find the right solution.

-Here’s a look at types of digital asset management solutions that marketers commonly turn to.
+Here’s a look at common digital asset management challenges marketers face and where DAM software can help.

 - Brand management.
 Marketers use brand management software to ensure that colleagues and external partners represent the brand with consistent messaging and imagery.
 There are a wide range of brand resources that can be stored and managed in a DAM system.